isomerpages/tp-virtualcampus/_explore/02a-entertained-highlights.md

 ---

 ### Mashup - Band x Music Vox
-From the classical wind instruments🎷 to our modern- day electrical guitars 🎸 , the <a href="https://tp-vc-prod.netlify.app/performing_arts/band/">TP Band</a> and <a href="https://tp-vc-prod.netlify.app/performing_arts/music_vox/">TP Music Vox</a> joined forces to create a new form of energy with a mashup of Radioactive × Believer by Imagine Dragons.
+From the classical wind instruments🎷 to our modern- day electrical guitars 🎸 , the [TP Band](/be-involved/performing-arts/) and <a href="https://tp-vc-prod.netlify.app/performing_arts/music_vox/">TP Music Vox</a> joined forces to create a new form of energy with a mashup of Radioactive × Believer by Imagine Dragons.

 [![Mashup]({{site.baseurl}}/images/BeEntertained-BandxMV.png)](https://www.instagram.com/p/CGeH691HcyH/){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}

+/be-involved/performing-arts/

 ### Music Vox Weekly Jukebox Videos!🎤🎹🥁🎸
 We have our first band and the winner of the All Rounded Excellence Award, French Fry Sk8ters, showcasing their song "Dear Monday".
 "Dear Monday" is a motivational song to chase the Monday blues away.
 It incorporates a hint of humour and cheeseburger to bring some laughter to the table.
 Hope you enjoy!